dentarg/auth0-blog/_posts/2017-12-13-creating-symfony-blog-part-2.markdown

 ### Add pagination to blog posts list.

-We don't want to be loading all blog posts into the page, so lets add some pagination.
+We don't want to be loading all blog posts into the page, so let's add some pagination.

 In the `src/AppBundle/Controllers/BlogController.php` find `entriesAction()` and within the empty brackets type in: `Request $request`